Duffle Bag Boy

-"Duffle Bag Boy" is the debut single by American hip hop duo Playaz Circle featuring Lil Wayne, released as the lead single from the former's debut album, Supply & Demand (2007).
+"Duffle Bag Boy" is a song by American hip hop duo Playaz Circle featuring Lil Wayne, released on May 7, 2007 as the former act's debut single, as well as the lead single from the duo's debut album, Supply & Demand (2007).
 The song was produced by M16 and Liam Kantwill.
-The song peaked at number 15, reaching in the Top 40 of the U.S. Billboard Hot 100.
+The song peaked at number 15 on the U.S. Billboard Hot 100, becoming the duo's only single to enter the chart.

 Music video

 The music video was directed by Disturbing Tha Peace CEO Chaka Zulu and was played on BET's 106 & Park in June 2007.
 It begins with Tity Boi (aka 2 Chainz) getting up from bed for breakfast.
 He gets dressed and rides in a Lamborghini Gallardo, in which he picks up Lil Wayne, handing him a duffle bag.
 They then head to a concert.
 Meanwhile, Dolla Boy sells some CDs to a boy in exchange for a duffle bag, then receives a text message to meet Tity Boi and Lil Wayne.
 At the end of the video, all three of them are seen performing together.